georgik/esp-idf-component-SDL/examples/snow/README.md

 # Snow Example

-SDL3 example with falling snow for ESP32.
+SDL 3.3.0 example with falling snow for ESP32.

 ## Create Project from Example Code